FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 **Example(s)**
 -->
 ## **Sources** (_Mandatory_)
 Reference to the publication or entity from which data or methodology were obtained.
 Also include any other sources referenced throughout the metadata.
-Do not include full citations in the other metadata fields, use a shortened citation (Smith,2024) and include the full citation as an openLCA source.
+Do not include full citations in other metadata fields, but rather use a shortened citation `(Smith, 2024)` and include the full citation as an openLCA source.

-The field is populated from the list of Sources in the openLCA navigation tree.
+The field is populated from the list of Source objects in the openLCA navigation tree.

-New source titles in the openLCA Sources folder should use: “Author (YEAR) Abbreviated Title” format such that these information display in the openLCA navigation panel.
+New sources should use "Author (YEAR) Abbreviated Title" format for the Name such that these information display in the openLCA navigation panel.

 :::{admonition} Adding a New Source
 To add a new source:

 1. Open the 'Background data' folder in the openLCA navigation pane of database
 2. Right click the 'Sources' folder and select 'New source'
 3. Enter the metadata: